-If there is a significant emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the Wartburg Community, the president on his/her own or together with some or all the vice presidents and deans, director for human resources, superintendent for maintenance, the director for financial aid and student services, and the director for communication will collaborate to determine the content of the message.
+If there is a significant emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the Wartburg Community, the president on their own or together with some or all the vice presidents and academic dean, assistant to the president, superintendent for maintenance, the director for financial aid and student services, and the director for communication will collaborate to determine the content of the message.
 They will use some or all the systems described below to communicate the threat to the Wartburg community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.
-The president will, taking into account the safety of the community, determine the content of the notification.
-The president will initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including, but not limited to: Dubuque Police Department, Dubuque Fire and Emergency Medical Services), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+The president will, take into account the safety of the community, determine the content of the notification.
+The president or appointee will initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including, but not limited to: Dubuque Police Department, Dubuque Fire and Emergency Medical Services), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
 The president will determine how to communicate the emergency information to the larger community with the assistance of the local authorities, administrative colleagues, and the director for communications.

-In the event of a significant emergency or dangerous situation that poses an immediate threat to members of the Wartburg community, the seminary has various systems in place for communicating information quickly.
+In the event of a significant emergency or dangerous situation that poses an immediate threat to members of the Wartburg Seminary community, the seminary has various systems in place for communicating information quickly.
 Some or all these methods of communication may be activated in the event of an immediate threat to the Wartburg community.
-These methods of communication include network emails, campus phone system, a PA/Fire alarm system that is strategically placed throughout the Fritschel and Tower buildings, residence hall and Mendota Guesthouse.
-The public address feature could be used to further communicate with the Wartburg community of any current significant emergency.
+These methods of communication include, RAVE system, network emails, campus phone system, a PA/Fire alarm system that is strategically placed throughout the Fritschel building, Tower building, residence hall and Mendota Guesthouse.
+The public address feature could be used to further communicate with the Wartburg Seminary community of any current significant emergency.
 Individuals could call recorded information on the telephone line at (563) 589-0300 (administrative assistant to the president) for updates or check the Wartburg Theological Seminary website.
-The notification's content will be determined on a case by case basis per the given situation.
-The notification may include information or instructions to evacuate all or specific segments of campus or to shelter in place in all or specific segments.
+The notification's content will be determined on a case-by-case basis per the given situation.
+The notification may include information or instructions to evacuate all or specific segments of campus or to shelter in place in all or specific segments of campus.

-If notification indicates that community members should evacuate, the notification would include instructions to proceed to the nearest exit and follow the evacuation maps posted to the safest area outside the confines of the building.
-Evacuation and exit directions are posted on building entrances and exits Evacuees gathering locations will be dependent on each situation.
-If notification indicates that community members should shelter in place, the notification would include instructions for sheltering in place:
+If notification indicates that community members should evacuate, the notification will include instructions to proceed to the nearest exit and follow the evacuation maps posted to the safest area outside the confines of the building.
+Evacuation and exit directions are posted on building entrances and exits.
+Evacuees gathering locations will be dependent on each situation.
+If notification indicates that community members should shelter in place, the notification will include instructions for sheltering in place, similar to the following: